Frustrated mixed-spin ladders: Evidence for a bond order wave phase between rung-singlet and Haldane phases: Numerical methods

-where $h[i,i+1]$s are the two-rung operators which their summation will construct $H_{odd} (H_{even})$.
-This operator is applied severally to the state $|\psi_0\rangle$ in Eq. (\ref{Eq:MPS}) in order to update the infinite MPSs representation, until the ground state energy or entropy converge.
-A key feature of the iTEBD algorithm is that it directly treats the infinite system by exploiting the translational invariance, so it is free of finite-size effects.
+Starting with an initial guess state of the form (\ref{Eq:MPS}), we apply the operator $e^{-\delta \, H}$ iteratively to update the matrix product representation, until the ground state energy or the entropy converges.
+In our ladder system, we use the second-order Suzuki-Trotter decomposition.
+The simulations are started with a time step $\delta = 0.5$, which gradually is decreased to $\delta =10^{-5}$.
+A key feature of the iTEBD algorithm is that it directly treats the infinite system by exploiting translational invariance, therefore it is free of finite-size effects.